Our History

 We Value

-Providing sound knowledge on a myriad of topics relevant to Lincoln County, equitable distribution of services across Lincoln County towns, growing connections and networks, building relationships and collaborative partnerships, and working towards equitable access for residents to all aspects of community life.
+Providing sound knowledge on a myriad of topics relevant to Lincoln County, equitable distribution of services across Lincoln County towns, equitable access for residents to all aspects of community life, growing connections and networks,and building relationships and collaborative partnerships.

 Our Approach

-The LCRPC’s work with towns falls under three major functions: Technical Assistance, Convening, and Communication.
-Below are services the RPC provides to Lincoln County and its nineteen municipalities.
-See more about our approach in the Services Provided to Lincoln County Communities document.
+The Planning Commission’s work falls under three major functions: Technical Assistance, Convening, and Communication.
+Learn more about our approach under the “What We Do” section of our website and in our Services Provided to Lincoln County Communities brochure

 How is LCRPC funded?

-LCRPC is funded through a combination of county funds and grants received from state agencies such as the Maine Department of Transportation, Department of Conservation, Agriculture and Forestry, and the Department of Economic and Community Development
+LCRPC is funded through a combination of county funds and annual contracts with and grants received from state agencies such as the Maine Department of Transportation (MDOT), Maine Office of Community Affairs (MOCA) and the Department of Economic and Community Development (DECD).

 Lincoln County's History